MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/faq.md

 ## General

-### When is an old add-on portal in suspended state?
+### When is an add-on portal in suspended state?

 Portal [provisioned using portal add-on plan](provision-portal-add-on.md) purchased earlier is suspended at the end of expiration.
 This expiration period is 30 days for trial portals while it may vary for an add-on portal in production with a purchased license.
-Suspended portal is deleted after 7 days.
-For more details, read the [portal lifecycle](./admin/portal-lifecycle.md#considerations-for-old-add-on-licensed-portals) for old add-on portals.
+Suspended trial portal is deleted after 7 days while suspension period may vary for production portal.
+For more details, read the [portal lifecycle](./admin/portal-lifecycle.md#considerations-for-add-on-portals) for add-on portals.

 ### How do I redirect a user to a default page after signing in?